-You are subject to the local laws of Guinea, including those that appear harsh by Australian standards.
+You're subject to the local laws of Guinea, including those that appear harsh by Australian standards.
 If you're arrested or jailed, the Australian Government will do what it can to help you under our

 Consular Services Charter.
 But we can't get you out of trouble or out of jail.
 Research laws before travelling, especially for an extended stay.

-It is a legal requirement to carry original identity documents at all times.
+You are legally required to carry original identity documents at all times.
 Police or other law enforcement agencies can request to see identification at any time.

-Penalties for serious offences, such as murder and armed robbery, may attract the death penalty.
+Serious offences, such as murder and armed robbery, may attract the death penalty.

 A licence is required to export precious stones from Guinea.
 Failure to supply a licence on demand can lead to imprisonment.

 Photography and filming of military establishments and government buildings is prohibited.